SarahZimmermann-Schmutzler/XSStrike/README.md

         -w "payload.txt"
       ```

-  * What you see, in the terminal, if the right payload was the third entry in the wordlist:
+  * What you see, in the **terminal**, if the right payload was the third entry in the wordlist:

       ```bash
       [*] Loaded 6 payloads.